 Selecting the optimal plan among various options is not-trivial.
-As a thumb-rule, we should be selecting the plan with lesser number of sub-queries.
-But that is not guaranteed to be the plan with the least number of messages.
-Further, we should select the sub-queries such that updates to various data items appearing in a sub-query have more chances of cancelling each other as that will reduce the need for refresh to the client (Equation 2).
-In the above example, if updates to D1 and D3 are such that when D1 increases, D3 decreases, and vice-versa, then selecting plan1 may be beneficial.
+As a thumb-rule, we should be selecting the 148 plan with lesser number of sub-queries.
+But that is not guaranteed to be the plan with the least number of 149 messages.
+Further, we should select the subqueries such that updates to various data items appearing in a sub-150 query have more chances of cancelling each other as that will reduce the need for refresh to the client (Equation 151 2).
+In the above example, if updates to D1 and D3 are such that when D1 increases, D3 decreases, and vice-versa, 152 then selecting plan1 may be beneficial.
 We give an algorithm to select the query plan based on these observations.

-While solving the above problem of selecting the optimal plan we ensure that each data item for a client query is disseminated by one and only one data aggregator.
-Although a query can be divided in such a way that a single data item is served by multiple DAs (e.g., 50 D1 + 200 D2 + 150 D3 is divided into two subqueries 50 D1 + 130 D2 and 70 D2 + 150 D3); but in doing so the same data item needs to be processed at multiple aggregators, increasing the unnecessary processing load.
-By dividing the client query into disjoint sub-queries we ensure that a data item update is processed only once for each query (For example, in case of paid data subscriptions it is not prudent to get the same data item from the multiple sources).
+153 While solving the above problem of selecting the optimal plan we ensure that each data item for a client query 154 is disseminated by one and only one data aggregator.
+Although a query can be divided in such a way that a 155 single data item is served by multiple DAs multiple aggregators, increasing the unnecessary processing load.
+By 156 157 dividing the client query into disjoint sub-queries we ensure that a data item update is processed only once for 158 each query (For example, in case of paid data subscriptions it is not prudent to get the same data item from the 159 multiple sources).

-The query incoherency bound needs to be divided among sub-query incoherency bounds such satisfying the client that. besides coherency requirements, the chosen DA (where the sub-query is to be executed) is capable of satisfying the allocated subquery incoherency bound.
-For example, in plan1 allocated incoherency bound to the sub-query 50D1 +150D3 should be greater than 55 (=50\0.5+150\0.2) as that is the tightest incoherency bound which the aggregator D1 can satisfy.
+The query incoherency bound needs to be divided among sub-query incoherency bounds such that, besides satisfying the client coherency requirements, the chosen DA (where the sub-query is to be executed) is capable of satisfying the allocated subquery incoherency bound.
+For example, in plan1 allocated incoherency bound to the sub-query 50D1 + 150D3 should be greater than 55 (=500.5+1500.2) as that is the tightest incoherency bound which the aggregator D1 can satisfy.
 We prove that the number of refreshes depends on the division of the query incoherency bounds among sub-query incoherency bounds.
 Thus, what we need is a method of (a) optimally dividing client query into sub-queries and (b) assigning incoherency bounds to them; such that (c) selected sub-queries can be executed at chosen.
 And (d) total query execution cost, in terms of number of refreshes, is minimized.

-II.
-DATA DISSEMINATION COST MODEL
+170 6 DATA DISSEMINATION COST MODEL

-Cost of disseminating a data item at a certain given incoherency bound C can be estimated by combining two models:
+171 Cost of disseminating a data item at a certain given incoherency bound C can be estimated by combining two 172 models:

-a) Incoherency bound model
+173 7 a) Incoherency bound model